 Heading out to the beach from the resort, either left or right, it was a surprise to stumble upon a couple of beautifully crafted beach towns, at least that’s what I call them.
 Anyway, they were simply a delight.

-Assessable by foot, these towns are right on the beaches edge, with the Andaman Sea only metres away.
-The beach towns contains all that you would expect from a small tourist village, restaurants, massage centres, tour agencies, markets stalls and even a currency exchange bank with decent rates.
+Assessable by foot, these towns are right on the beach’s edge, with the Andaman Sea only metres away.
+The beach towns contain all that you would expect from a small tourist village, restaurants, massage centres, tour agencies, markets stalls and even a currency exchange bank with decent rates.
 The best bit is the price of food and drinks, you pay about half than at the resort.

 A fantastic family adventure in the village of Song Prack, just outside of Khao Lak.
 This white-water rafting experience is as safe as it gets when it comes to navigating the river with kids (no one in my raft fell out, so that was a positive straight up).
 A single raft sits four with two guides at either end doing all work, that means you can experience the thrills of the low-grade raft without paddling an oar.

 Amongst an adventure with turns, collisions and thrills, sit back and enjoy the ride amongst pleasant scenery and even enjoy a dip in fresh river.
-After the white-water adventure, there was even a decent Thai buffet lunch, which is included in the package.
+After the white-water adventure, there was even a decent Thai buffet lunch, which is included in the day trip package in Phang Nga.

 Sa Nang Waterfall in Phang Nga